openstax/oer.exports/readme-docbook.txt

 Note: fop needs to know about the STIX fonts, so lib/fop.xconf is customized

+Then, there are a couple of files that need patching: docbook-xsl/fo/graphics.xsl will need submitted-patches/inline-svg.diff

 We're ready to do some converting!

 To generate an epub file, you will need (due to a bug in docbook) to run the following line: